 The Chicago School keeps your records and the status of your disability in the strictest of confidence.
 Release of any information regarding the reasoning and nature of your accommodations or the services you receive will only occur through written permission or in accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), which may compel the school to release information to school officials on a need-to-know basis.
 It is your choice if you wish to disclose the details of your disability or medical condition to your instructors, even if you have accommodations in place.
 To protect your privacy, your Confirmation of Accommodations letter will not include information about the nature of your disability or condition.

-Let your ADA Liaison know as soon as you become aware that the results are not what you expected.
+Let the Office of Disability Services know as soon as you become aware that the results are not what you expected.
 It may be too late to correct the problem if you wait until a course or activity is completed.
-Your ADA Liaison will work with you to resolve the problem, where possible.
+The Office of Disability Services will work with you to resolve the problem, where possible.
 We may need additional documentation to adjust your accommodations.

 No, accommodations are not retroactive.
-Accommodations do not take effect until you have self- identified to your ADA Liaison, provided appropriate documentation, completed an Accommodations Request form, been approved for eligible accommodations, and received a Confirmation of Accommodations letter.
+Accommodations do not take effect until you have self- identified to the Office of Disability Services, provided appropriate documentation, completed an Accommodations Request form, been approved for eligible accommodations, and received a Confirmation of Accommodations letter.
 If you feel you are struggling with your courses due to your disability or condition, we encourage you to contact the Accommodations Department at [email protected] prior to the start of the semester/term to provide yourself the best possible opportunity for success.

-Yes, you must renew your accommodations annually by reaching out to your ADA Liaison and letting them know that you would like to renew.
+Yes, you must renew your accommodations annually by reaching out to the Office of Disability Services and letting them know that you would like to renew.
 We consider medical documents current for renewal purposes for 5 years for ongoing conditions.
-You may also update or adjust your accommodations at any point by reaching out to your ADA Liaison with additional documentation from your treating professional that includes their updated recommendations for accommodations.
+You may also update or adjust your accommodations at any point by reaching out with additional documentation from your treating professional that includes their updated recommendations for accommodations.